gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 ### GitLab monitor exporter

-The GitLab monitor exporter allows you to measure various GitLab metrics.
+The GitLab monitor exporter allows you to measure various GitLab metrics, such as SSH push/pull timings.

 [➔ Read more about the GitLab monitor exporter.](gitlab_monitor_exporter.md)